 - Energy Security Compacts would be implemented jointly by a coalition of U.S. agencies and departments.
-At least nine agencies would be involved in the design and implementation of an Energy Security Compact.
-This includes Commerce, DFC, DOE, EXIM, MCC, State, Treasury, USAID, and USTDA all of which have existing tools and resources to support this initiative, and would benefit from a simple organizational structure enabling them to coordinate deployment and complement each other's work.
-(This contrasts with traditional MCC Compacts, which include assistance solely from MCC). - Investments would be coordinated by a small Energy Security Compacts Coordinator's Office (ESC/CO).
+At least nine agencies could be involved in design and implementation, though their relevance would vary by country.
+This includes Commerce, DFC, DOE, EXIM, MCC, State, Treasury, USAID, and USTDA all of which have existing tools and resources to support this initiative, and would benefit from a simple organizational structure enabling them to coordinate deployment and complement each other's work. - The Compact would be coordinated by a dedicated office within MCC.
 The initiative must provide an efficient mechanism to deploy U.S. resources and tools in tandem.
+The 'Coordinator's

-The ESC/CO would have a mandate to oversee Compact design and delivery, and support other agencies in doing their relevant work more quickly, effectively, and with maximum flexibility.
+Office' within MCC would have a mandate to oversee Compact design and delivery, and support other agencies in contributing quickly, effectively, and with maximum flexibility.

-• Effectiveness of the ESC/CO would depend on:
+• Effectiveness of the Coordinator's Office would depend on:

 - > Seconded staff.
-The ESC/CO should be staffed primarily via interagency secondees, to ensure deep familiarity with relevant tools and ensure communication and collaboration. - > Flexible funding.
-The ESC/CO must have a small pool of dedicated funding it can transfer across the interagency to support the most effective programs and enable responsiveness.
-This model proved successful in Power Africa, where the Coordinator's Office could transfer funds across the interagency in order to problem solve and direct resources into high-impact tools.
-This should include funds to support early-stage project preparation, particularly those with a high likelihood of being financed at scale by DFC or EXIM. - The ESC/CO would co-chair an Interagency Working Group with the National Security Council.
+The office should be staffed primarily with interagency secondees, to ensure deep familiarity with relevant tools and ensure communication and collaboration. - > Flexible funding.
+The office should have a pool of dedicated funding it can transfer across the interagency to support the most effective programs and enable responsiveness.
+This model proved successful in Power Africa, where the Coordinator's Office at USAID transferred funds across the interagency in order to problem solve and direct resources into high-impact tools. - The Coordinator's Office would co-chair an Interagency Working Group with the National Security Council.
 The interagency working group would include representatives of each of the participating U.S. agencies, and meet bi-monthly to coordinate implementation.
 Co-chairmanship by the Coordinator and a representative of the NSC ensures visible White House backing that helps drive action, responsiveness, and interagency cooperation.